lockbox/pd-platform/README.md

 Note:
 > This is completely unofficial and is not affiliated with Panic in any way whatsoever.
 Everything could even be wrong!
 (Though if there is a technical inaccuracy you find please file an issue).
 Any use of any information, idea, code or otherwise from this repository is done at your own risk.

+All this work (when applicable) uses SDK 1.12, which used SDK license 1.0.

 ## What is this